Information Systems & Analytics Curriculum

-Combining the Information Systems Curriculum with the liberal arts foundation helps you connect the dots; you will be a strong conceptual thinker and will able to synthesize ideas into new solutions.
+The Information Systems & Analytics Curriculum is all about making the world better and shaping you into a change agent.
+Combined with your chosen major and Taylor’s liberal arts foundation, the Systems Curriculum helps you connect the dots; you will be a strong conceptual thinker and will be able to synthesize ideas into new solutions.
 Because liberal arts at Taylor is steeped in Christian theology and ethics, you will be better able to affect change in a way that considers the needs of people and glorifies God.
-The Information Systems Curriculum is all about making the world better and shaping you into change agent.

 What is Systems?

-The Information Systems & Analytics complements your major with systems training.
-Each class in the Information Systems Curriculum is included because it fits within one or more of Systems’ four themes: Analysis, Information Technology, Quality Management, and Operations.
-These pillars each play a key role in the performance of any system—whether through system design, programming, or database management.
+Each class fits within one or more of Systems’ four themes: Analysis, Information Technology, Quality Management, and Operations.
+Each pillar plays a key role in the performance of any system—whether through system design, programming, or database management.
 Analytically minded students and problem solvers can excel in Information Systems and beyond by drawing connections between their majors’ disciplines and the systems encompassing them.

 Success Is In The System

 Our graduates work at places like Accenture, Vera Bradley, Rockwell-Collins, and Wal-Mart Corporate.
 They work on systems in areas like distribution, logistics, customer service, design, communication, and others.
 Our graduates—whether they studied Art, Mathematics, Psychology, Philosophy, Christian Ministries, or other fields—have discovered that a strong liberal arts education coupled with strong systems know-how is highly marketable.